GitYiheng/machine_learning_from_getting_started_to_giving_up/notes/tree.md

 - `-H baseHREF` turn on HTML output, including HTTP references.
 Useful for ftp sites. baseHREF gives the base ftp location when using HTML output.
 That is, the local directory may be `/local/ftp/pub`, but it must be referenced as `ftp://host-name.organization.domain/pub` (baseHREF should be `ftp://hostname.organization.domain`).
 Hint: don’t use ANSI lines with this option, and don’t give more than one directory in the directory list.
 If you want to use colors via CSS stylesheet, use the `-C` option in addition to this option to force color output.
 - `-T title` sets the title and H1 header string in HTML output mode.
 - `--charset {charset}` set the character set to use when outputting HTML and for line drawing.
-- `–nolinks` turns off hyperlinks in HTML output.
+- `--nolinks` turns off hyperlinks in HTML output.
 - `-o {file_name}` send output to file name.